-With over 700 million monthly users, it has quickly surpassed popular platforms such as Twitter and Reddit, and now sits second place behind social media giants Facebook and Instagram.
+With over 1 billion users, it has quickly surpassed popular platforms such as Twitter and Reddit, and now sits second place behind social media giants Facebook and Instagram.

 And with downloads and users increasing month over month, there’s no reason to believe this growth will stop, with most social media experts expecting the platform will continue to gain traction for many years to come.

 If you’ve spent much time on the platform, you’ve probably witnessed a huge number of lip-syncing and dancing videos.
 In light of this, it’s easy to fall under the impression that the app’s primary users are kids and adolescents.

 However, this simply isn’t true, and many businesses (law firms included) have taken to TikTok as a means of promoting themselves and increasing brand awareness.